pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       The general options shown below can also be specified on any of the commands, positioned right after the 'pywbemcli' command name.

+      The width of help texts of this command can be set with the PYWBEMCLI_TERMWIDTH environment variable.

       For more detailed documentation, see:

           https://pywbemtools.readthedocs.io/en/stable/